 Meniere’s disease is a disorder that affects the inner ear.
-The inner ear is responsible for your balance, as well as hearing.
-This disorder causes vertigo (a sensation of spinning), hearing problems, and a ringing sound in the ear.
+The inner ear is responsible for hearing and balance.
+The condition causes vertigo, the sensation of spinning.
+It also leads to hearing problems and a ringing sound in the ear.

 - loss of hearing in the affected ear

 - tinnitus, or the sensation of ringing, in the affected ear

 - aural fullness, or the feeling that the ear is full or plugged

 - loss of balance